Thursday, March 24, 2022

 Enjoying a healthy lifestyle and losing weight isn’t just about eating the right foods, it is also about getting out and being active.
 Maintaining regular exercise is key to beating obesity, however, this does not mean that you have to immediately join your local gym.
 There are many other ways to add physical activity into your daily life; family bike rides at the weekend, taking brisk walks after work or joining your friends at lively exercise classes.
 There is no one simple answer for everyone - exercise and fitness should be based on what you enjoy, how much time you have and your budget.

 3. Eat Right

 Eating right doesn’t have to be hard.
 Improving your diet is one of the simplest changes that you can make to improve your health and lose weight.
-Many of us fall into the habit of trading healthy foods for lower cost alternatives and convenience foods.
+Many of us fall into the habit of trading healthy foods for lower-cost alternatives and convenience foods.
 However, eating healthily doesn’t have to be inconvenient and expensive.
-National Obesity Awareness Week provide nutritional information, healthy recipes, food guides and tips on how to cook healthy meals that are exciting and full of flavour.
+National Obesity Awareness Week provides nutritional information, healthy recipes, food guides and tips on how to cook healthy meals that are exciting and full of flavour.

 4. Lose Weight

 National Obesity Awareness Week is coordinated by the National Obesity Forum - an organisation of medical professionals and charities that aim to support those who are very overweight or obese.
 If you want to lose weight and maintain a healthy lifestyle but don’t know where to start, the National Obesity Forum can help you achieve your goals by providing structured weight management programmes, meal replacements and consultations, either in a group or on an individual basis, aimed to educate and motivate.

 This is the year that you make a change.
 Join the Nation’s resolution and together we can beat obesity.